 While this sounds confusing, the impedance is a good indication of whether or not you'll be able to power your headphones with a basic device like a smartphone or whether you need to power it with a potentially expensive third-party audio accessory like a DAC or amplifier.

 For the case of bass headphones, most of the headphones in this category are designed for use with consumer devices like smartphones, music players or integrated computer amps (versus professional use) with an impedance between 16 and 42 which are all usable without the need for a dedicated DAC or AMP.

 Measured in millimeters (mm), the size of the actual sound driver can be loosely correlated to the quality of the sound output as they can technically push more air to your ears.

 While this is not a reliable metric for determining the best performance as many other variables come into play, some people still like to consider this attribute when shopping for headphones so we included it although we recommend taking these sizes with a grain of salt.

-This attribute refers to the specific type of connection used to plug the headphones into your audio source.
+This attribute refers to the specific type of connection used to connect the headphones with your audio or music source.
 This will either be 3.5mm or Bluetooth for the bass headphones listed within this article.
 For most of the Bluetooth models, they will include a detachable cable that allows you to connect via a wired cable or wirelessly over Bluetooth.

-However, some of these models will include a 1/4" adapter to plug the 3.5mm jack into so you can use the headphones with a DAC or amp more easily.
+However, some of these bass models will include a 1/4-20″ adapter to plug the 3.5mm jack into so you can use the headphones with a DAC or amp more easily.

 Not to be confused with active noise-cancellation (which requires a power source), the concept of noise isolation refers to passively blocking of outside noise to help better immerse you in the music.

 This is a common attribute to consider when looking for the best bass headphones especially since it is a common factor for those with an over-ear, closed back design like most of the models listed within this guide.